captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ## PETER:
 You’re sure you’re not mad.
 ---
 ## LISSETTE:
-I’m.
----
-Not mad.
----
-## PETER:
-I suck as a friend.
----
-I am the worst friend.
----
-## LISSETTE:
-Honestly?
----
-Cheryl really wants to do it.
+Cheryl actually really wants to do it.
 ---
 I think she was actually
 ---